openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

                         data[255,255,255],info[255,255,255]".
 The exact
                         meaning and order of channels depend on how the original model was trained.
+                        If both --mean_values and --scale_values are specified, the mean is subtracted first and then scale is applied regardless of the order of options in command line.
   --data_type {FP16,FP32,half,float}
                         Data type for all intermediate tensors and weights.
 If original model is in FP32 and --data_type=FP16 is